ZiadAssem/Proxy-Server-Project/README.md

 # Dependencies
 The project Will run without Making any pip install
 # How To use
-Open the Tirnmenal and write the following command py Networks_Project.py 127.0.0.1
+Open the Tirnmenal and write the following command:

+py Networks_Project.py 127.0.0.1

 This command will active your Proxy server